Aidenzich/road-to-master/domains/computer_vision/diffusion/proof.md

 \epsilon &\sim N(0, I)
 \end{aligned}
 ```
-- In VAE, the reparameter trick is used to sample the latent variable z through the generated $\mu$ and $\sigma$ from the encoder.
+- In VAE, the reparameter trick is  d to sample the latent variable z through the generated $\mu$ and $\sigma$ from the encoder.
 - However, in diffusion models, since the result of the forward (encoding) process is fixed, and the $\sigma$ at each time point depends on the fixed $\beta$ value at that time point, the relationship between $x_t$ and $x_{t-1}$ can be obtained (the $\mu$ of $x_{t}$ is $x_{t-1}$):
 ```math
 \begin{aligned}